eniris-international/eniris-api-python-driver/README.md

 #### `getControllerData(nodeId: str, retentionPolicy: str, field: str, lastN: int = 1) -> List[Dict]`

-Retrieves the last `lastN` points for a given field and node by querying the `/v1/telemetry/query` endpoint.

 **Arguments**

 - `nodeId` (`str`): unique identifier of the device/node